Applications: Applications for 2019 are not yet open.

 The National Medals are designed to recognize outstanding libraries and museums that contribute significantly to the wellbeing of their communities.
-This year, we are particularly interested in museum and library programs that build community cohesion and serve as a catalyst for positive community change, including programs that provide services for veterans and military families, at-risk children and families, the un- and under-employed, and youth confronting barriers to STEM-related employment.
+For 2018, IMLS was particularly interested in museum and library programs that build community cohesion and serve as a catalyst for positive community change, including programs that provide services for veterans and military families, at-risk children and families, the un- and under-employed, and youth confronting barriers to STEM-related employment.

 Selected institutions demonstrate extraordinary approaches to serving their constituents; they exceed expected levels of community outreach.
 These organizations have established themselves as community anchor institutions.
 Recipient institutions are honored at an awards ceremony that is held in Washington, DC.